fxpoet/erc_contact_card/README.md

 ### 4. Encryption for Privacy

-You can store information as encrypted string. of cource, you have to give the decrpyion code to that person.
+You can store information as encrypted string. of course, you have to give the decrpytion code to that person.
 In this case, the QR code drawn your business card can be used as a decryption key.

 The "Encrypted" variable describes which encryption algorithm was used.